forsman5/Challonge-Elo-Calculator/README.md

 	  - This is done to keep an updated elo score for each player as time moves on.
 	  - Filters bad matches and performs no calculations for those.
 	    - For example, disqualifications.
+	- All tournaments are processed in the order they occurred, in order to keep elo changes consistent.

 - Email alerts are sent to a systems administrator whenever something fails.
+- A daily email report is sent to the end user in order to inform them of actions taken on the day (tournaments processed, etc).
 - All events are logged, with times started and time elapased.
 - Many other relevant settings are available for an end user to select, without having any access to the source code.

-## Planned:
-- Daily reports sent to an end user and a systems administrator from the backend.